Calculation - cable length and mic cable capacity cutoff frequency microphone wire - sengpielaudio Checker

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Treble Loss (Attenuation, Cutoff Frequency) •
+Treble Loss (Attenuation) and Cutoff Frequency

-This is not about coaxial cables, antennas and satellite frequencies,
+This is not about coaxial cables, antennas and satellite frequencies.

-here we have a look at a normal audio, mic or
+Here we have a look at a normal audio, mic or

 microphone cable.

-Cable and treble damping
+Cable and treble attenuation

 treble cut filter (low pass)